Armin Laschet private: Unromantic confession and his father-in-law

 Armin Laschet: His father-in-law promoted his ascent

-It was the influential father-in-law who paved the pace of the miner’s son’s career.
-At his suggestion, Laschet became editor-in-chief of the “KirchenZeitung Aachen” (1991 to 1994) and later the publishing director of the Catholic Einhard Verlag, whose managing partner was Heinz Malangré.
+It was the influential father-in-law who set the pace of the miner’s son’s career.
+At his suggestion, Laschet became editor-in-chief of the “KirchenZeitung Aachen” (1991 to 1994) and later the publishing director of the Catholic Einhard publishing house, whose managing partner was Heinz Malangré.
 Laschet then succeeded in entering the Bundestag in 1994.

 When Armin Laschet was asked about this family connection in the ARD election arena and asked a young student that he only rose through relationships, Laschet vigorously defended himself: “What you said touches me, hurts me”.
 He complained that the family was now being drawn into the election campaign and asked to consider his own performance.